 Each team is required to make tough strategic and operational decisions; decisions about marketing, estimating, tendering, finance and personnel management.

-The top six teams will be invited to compete in Hong Kong, with the winners receiving mentoring from Past Presidents of the CIOB.
+The top six teams will be invited to compete in Toronto, with the winners receiving mentoring from Past Presidents of the CIOB.
 Global Student Challenge is a unique training and development opportunity which exposes students to the skills and knowledge required at board level.
 It encourages participating students to acquire and develop these skills as early as possible.